ISM Canada

 ISM is an information technology service company based in Regina, Saskatchewan.
-The main company office is currently located in the ISM Building which was built by the University of Regina in 1991 to suit ISM Canada's needs.
+The main company office is currently located in the ISM Building which was built by the University of Regina in 1991 to suit ISM's needs.
 The company is a wholly owned subsidiary of Kyndryl Canada Limited, that serves both public and private sector organizations.

 ISM is headquartered in Regina, Saskatchewan and has offices in Saskatoon - Saskatchewan, Burnaby - British Columbia, and Victoria - British Columbia, but provides services to customers all across Canada.
-ISM is one of Canada's Top 100 Employers (2019), Saskatchewan's top 100 employers (2019), and Canada's top family-friendly employers (2019).